yousong/waller/pppossh/README.md

 ## Tips

-An uci batch command template for your service.
+An `uci batch` command template for your reference.
 Modify it to suite your situation.

 	uci batch <<EOF
 	delete network.fs